ilhamrzq/showcase-client-project/README.md

 ## Key Improvements
 * Converted frontend from Vue.js to React.js to improve maintainability and scalability
-* Transformed static website into a dynamic CMS-based system
+* Converted a static website into a dynamic CMS-based system
 * Developed admin panel for content management
 * Implemented Career Portal system for recruitment workflow
 * Integrated Google reCAPTCHA v3 for improved security